Ancestor Search ...Find your Ancestors

 Ellis Island and other ship passenger lists to the US

-• Ship Manifest lists were compiled in the country of the immigrant, not at Ellis Island; therefore you should search for your ancestor's name in the language of immigrant country.
+• The Ship Manifest lists at the Ellis Island database were compiled in the country of the immigrant, not at Ellis Island; therefore you should search for your ancestor's name in the language of original country.
 Even if someone was always known by the Americanized name once he stepped foot on Ellis Island, he will probably be listed in the ship's manifest list in the language of his home country.
-Search for Janos Weber, not John Weber.
+Search for Janos or Juan, not John.
+Search for Andre or Andros, not Andrew.

 • If you are unable to find an individual in the ship records, try a search with the names in reverse order.
 Yes, enter the given name in the surname field and the surname in the first name field.